Unnecessary Expenses to Cut Now So You Can Travel More!

 Anytime I am about to make a purchase, I always say to myself, do I really need this?
 Of course, I can talk myself into why I do, but in your heart, you know.

 Especially as a travel blogger, it’s hard to not want to get new outfits for every shot I do or vacations I go on, but instead, I’ve learned to be more creative with putting together pieces or just giving zero cares about wearing the same outfit.

-Which brings me to my next favorite way to cut expenses to travel more.
+This brings me to my next favorite way to cut expenses to travel more.
 Many times, you do NOT need to buy a name brand.
-For example, I will get Walgreens version of Claritin and it’s the same ingredients.
+For example, I will get a Walgreens version of Claritin and it’s the same ingredients.

 We also do this when food shopping all the time!
 Now, don’t get me wrong, there are certain brands I am loyal to, (especially those that don’t use palm oil), but others, I would never know the difference!